2015 Year-End Estate Planning Advisory

-With 2015 quickly approaching, there are a number of tax planning opportunities you may want to consider before year-end.
-This advisory highlights these planning opportunities.
-Also outlined below are the adjusted 2015 federal estate, gift and GST exemption amounts, as well as some things to look out for in 2015 and beyond.
+The end of the year is quickly approaching.
+Outlined below are reminders about a number of tax planning opportunities that, if you have not already done so, you may want to take advantage of before year-end.
+Also outlined below are the adjusted 2016 federal estate, gift and GST exemption amounts, as well as some things to consider for 2016 and beyond.

 Utilizing Your Gift Tax Exclusion